Arley, Alabama

 Arley is a town in Winston County, Alabama, United States.
 It incorporated on December 18, 1965.
 At the 2020 census the population was 330, down from 357 in 2010.

 Geography

-Arley is located at (34.081499, -87.210768), partially inside William B. Bankhead National Forest.
+Arley is located partially inside William B. Bankhead National Forest.
 The town has a total land area of 3.76 sqmi.
 Bounded by Lewis Smith Lake and the nearby town of Addison, Arley's terrain is forested and rural with rolling hills.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Arley has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 Arley was incorporated in 1965 and first appeared as a town on the 1970 census.
 The area it is located in was also named Arley, and the former precinct existed from 1920 until its dissolution in 1960.
 See below.